Diabetic Emergency Procedures

 - Dried Fruit.

 Drinking water can lower blood sugar levels by diluting the amount of glucose in the bloodstream.
 In addition, it reduces insulin resistance and helps a person reduce hunger.
+And of course water is essential for anyone to survive.

 Children at School